-Students must take a) XIDS 2100: Arts and Ideas-The Creative Process, ENGL 3200: Intro to Creative Writing, and ENGL 4210: Advanced Creative Writing (Fiction or Poetry); and b) any three of the following (for a total of nine credits): ENGL 3200: Screenwriting, ENGL 3400: Advanced Composition/Creative Nonfiction; ENGL 4106: Studies in Genre (only one genre-specific course - poetry, fiction, or drama-may be applied to the minor in creative writing); ENGL 4210: Advanced Creative Writing (whichever genre was not taken under Area A of the minor); or ENGL 4381: Independent Study (a capstone creative project, to be undertaken only with prior approval from an advising professor).
+Students must take a) XIDS 2100: Arts and Ideas-The Creative Process, ENGL 2060: The Creative Voice, ENGL 3200: Intermediate Creative Writing, ENGL 4106: Studies in Genre, and ENGL 4210: Advanced Creative Writing (Fiction or Poetry); and b) any relevant 3000/4000 course, approved by the Creative Writing Coordinator, from ANTH, ART, ENGL, FLL, COMM, PHIL, PSYCH, SOCI, or THEA.
 English majors may complete the requirements for the creative writing minor and receive a creative writing certificate on their transcript.
 No course, however, may count toward both the major and the certificate.